tsaarni/java-certy/README.md

 ## Description

 Certy is a simple to use Java API for creating X509 certificates on demand in unit tests.
-No more committing test certificates and keys in the repository!
+No more test certificates and private keys in the repository!

 Certy is Java version of similar tool for command line and Golang: [certyaml](https://github.com/tsaarni/certyaml).